ranton256/august-ocr/README.md

 The input images as well as the code and results are included in the repository.

+Note that I have code for handling input PDFs, for completeness of the example, but all of my input files are JPEG format.

 This code, text, and other original work on my part in this repo is under the MIT license.

-The original text by August Anton, described below, is to the best of my understanding in the public domain in the United States at this point since August who wrote it passed away in 1911.
+The original text by August Anton, described below, is to the best of my understanding in the public domain in the United States at this point since the author passed away in 1911.

 ## Example Screenshot of the App